-Establishment of the optimum pH gradient.
-To establish a pH gradient in a 5 mm NMR tube, crystals of a solid acid are placed at the base of the tube and an alkaline solution of the analyte and pH indicators placed on top using a pipette.
+Establishment of the Optimum pH Gradient.
+To establish a pH gradient in a 5 mm NMR tube, crystals of a solid acid are placed at the base of the tube and an alkaline solution of the analyte and pH indicators are placed on top using a pipet.
 Dissolution and diffusion of the acid up the NMR tube then establishes the pH gradient.
-By recording spatially resolved 1 H spectra along the length of the pH gradient, it is possible to measure the pH as a function of position using the indicator compounds.
-The chemical shift of the analyte can thus be measured as a function of pH and a p K_a value extracted using Equation 1 (Scheme 1, c).
+By recording spatially resolved 1H spectra along the length of the pH gradient, it is possible to measure the pH as a function of position using the indicator compounds.
+The chemical shift of the analyte can thus be measured as a function of pH, and a pK_a value extracted using eq 1 (Scheme 1c).

 The reliable determination of a pK_a value requires the establishment of a smooth pH gradient spanning ca. 2-3 units around the expected pK_a of the analyte.
 Such gradients can readily be established by selecting a monoprotic acid with a pK_a equal to, or not more than one unit below, the expected pK_a of the analyte.
-Buffering by the acid will give the desired smooth pH gradient while the presence of an excess of the acid towards the lower part of the tube will not cause the pH to fall more than ca. 1-2 units below the pK_a of the analyte.
-The acidic diffusants used in this work are listed in Table 3 along with the approximate range spanned by the resulting pH gradient.
-In addition to monoprotic acids, diprotic acids can be used where the expected pK_a of the analyte straddles those of the
+Buffering by the acid will give the desired smooth pH gradient while the presence of an excess of the acid toward the lower part of the tube will not cause the pH to fall more than ca. 1-2 units below the pK_a of the analyte.
+The acidic diffusants used in this work are listed in Table 3 along with the